-Organizations in support include: Adoptions Together, Advocates for Children & Youth, Associated Catholic Charities, Baltimore Child Abuse Center, Citizens Review Board for Children, Court Appointed Special Advocates, Family Tree, MD Chapter of the National Association of Social Workers, MD Chapter of American Academy of Pediatrics, State Council on Child Abuse and Neglect, The Maryland Conference of the NAACP, CASA de Maryland, The Catholic Conference, National Women's Law Center, The Maryland Chapter of the American College of Obstetricians and Gynecologists, The Maryland Association of Nurse Midwives, ACLU of Maryland, the Women’s Law Center of Maryland, and GLSEN.
+Organizations in support include: Adoptions Together, Advocates for Children & Youth, Associated Catholic Charities, Baltimore Child Abuse Center, Citizens Review Board for Children, MD Court Appointed Special Advocates, Family Tree, MD Chapter of the National Association of Social Workers, MD Chapter of American Academy of Pediatrics, MD State Council on Child Abuse and Neglect, MD Conference of the NAACP, CASA de Maryland, Maryland PTA, MD Catholic Conference, National Women's Law Center, MD Chapter of the American College of Obstetricians and Gynecologists, MD Association of Nurse Midwives, ACLU of Maryland, MD AAUW, the Women’s Law Center of Maryland, and GLSEN.
 We also are supporting a good companion legislation: HB1381

 Education - Adult High School Pilot Program.